edgedb/easy-edgedb/README.md

 };
 ```

 Then we can add Lucy to the `INSERT` for Dracula.
 Note the first line where we create a variable called `lucy`.
-We then use that to bring in all the data for the `MinorVampire` based on her, a much better method than manually inserting all the information.
-It also includes her strength which is her human strength plus 5.
+We then use that to bring in all the data for the `MinorVampire` based on her, which is much more efficient than manually inserting all the information.
+It also includes her strength - we add 5 to that, because vampires are stronger.

+Here's the insert:

 ```
 WITH lucy := (SELECT Person filter .name = 'Lucy Westenra' LIMIT 1)